How Fast Will a Car Loan Build My Credit Score?

 Auto loans can be expensive.
 The interest payments add up.
 Longer-term loans typically come with higher interest rates and higher total interest charges.

-If you find yourself in a position asking, “is it a good idea to refinance a car?” or “does refinancing a car hurt your credit?”, there are several considerations such as an extended loan term and how this will affect your interest rate and credit score.
+If you find yourself in a position asking, “Is it a good idea to refinance a car?” or “Does refinancing a car hurt your credit?”
+There are several considerations such as an extended loan term and how this will affect your interest rate and credit score.

 Don’t be lured by a lower monthly payment over a longer loan term since you will typically be paying more in interest.
-If you can afford a higher monthly payment on a shorter-term loan with a lower interest rate, you will probably pay less for the car overall.
+If you can afford a higher monthly payment on a shorter-term loan with a lower interest rate, you will pay less for the car overall.

-How can I raise my credit score by 100 points in 30 days?
+How can I build my credit score by 100 points in 30 days?

 Your credit score is made up of multiple factors, but the biggest ones that you may be able to fix in 30 days can be a tall order.

-• Pay on-time going forward: This won’t have an immediate impact on your credit, but it is one of the two largest factors in your credit score.
+• Pay on-time going forward: This won’t have an immediate impact on your credit, but it is one of the largest factors in your credit score.
 A perfect on-time payment history takes years to build after a string of past mistakes, but there’s no better time to get on track than today.

 • Don’t apply for new credit: In the section above, we looked at how credit checks and inquiries for new accounts can temporarily lower your credit score.
-If you want to raise your credit score quickly, don’t apply for any new credit cards or loans.
+If you want to bump your credit score quickly, don’t apply for any new credit cards or loans.

 How long does a car loan affect your credit?

 The impacts of a car loan start with the first inquiry on your credit score.
+There is no set time frame for how long it will take for your credit score to change after financing a car.

 Because car loans and other borrowing stays on your credit report for so long, it’s important to pay on time every month.
-A single missed payment may not do a ton of damage, but it will remain on your credit for the better part of a decade.

 It’s much easier to start with a good credit score than turn around bad credit.